giantswarm/kubernetes-training/hands-on/thux.md

 ```

 In Kibana set `filebeat-*` as `Index name or pattern` and use `json.timestamp` for fot the `Time Filter field name`.
-After that you can switche over to the `Discovery` menu item.
+After that you can switch over to the `Discovery` menu item.

 ## Twitter Example App